Zafuzi/coughdrop/README.md

 #### version notes (latest)
-v3.2.2
+v3.2.3
-* updated buttons styles to be more consistent with border colors
+* updated buttons to no longer force transparent to overwrite ghost